shinpaingmin/Shopping_Cart/README.md

   2. React bootstrap components and react icons were used in this project.
   3. Code splitting was used for better performance.

+# Features

+  1. Filtering, Sorting and Searching were included in this project.
+  2. Add to cart, remove from cart functions
+  3. Total price calculation

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).